This post may contain affiliate links. Please read my disclosure policy

 - Add the garlic, cumin, and coriander, stirring to combine.
 And cook until fragrant, about 1 minute.

-- Slowly whisk in the broth, deglazing the pot as needed.
+- Slowly whisk in the broth, deglazing the pot by scraping up the brown bits on the bottom as needed.
 Bringing to a boil, and then reducing to low.

 - Add 1 can of the cannellini beans.

 - Working in batches, transfer half of the mixture to a food processor and pulse until smooth.
-Alternatively, use an immersion blender.
+Alternatively, use an immersion blender and blend until the base has thickened but is still chunky.
 Season with salt and pepper to taste.

 - Add the remaining can of beans and the chicken (or turkey) and frozen corn.
 Bring the heat back up to medium and allow the ingredients to simmer for an hour.